Tuesday, October 26, 2021

 • Built-in LiPo battery charge controller with 200mA charge current

-• 6600 mAh / 3.7V LiPo Battery (or 3x 18650 cells in parallel) which provides up to 24 hours of continuous run time.
-Smaller capacity battery can also be used - 2x18650 (4400 mAh) and will still provide a full day of continuous operation while reducing the weight.
+• 6600 mAh / 3.7V LiPo Battery (or 3x 18650 cells in parallel) which provides up to 24 hours of continuous run time or 3 days of normal use.
+Smaller capacity battery can also be used - 2x18650 (4400 mAh) and will still provide more than a full day of continuous operation while reducing the weight.

 • BLE or Low Energy Bluetooth connectivity for outboard data processing and storage (on a Smartphone or PC)